How to Create a Bitcoin Wallet app?

-If you’re already familiar with all these concepts, and blockchain or Bitcoin doesn’t sound like a secret hackers’ tool from a spy movie, feel free to scroll down to the next paragraph.
+If you’re already familiar with all these concepts, and Blockchain or Bitcoin doesn’t sound like a secret hackers’ tool from a spy movie, feel free to scroll down to the paragraph about blockchain wallet development.
 Otherwise, keep on reading as we’re going to make everything clear and dispel all myths about this digital money system.
 Let’s start with basics!

 What is Сryptocurrency? 💸

 Firstly, you may think of it as an ordinary currency (like USD or EUR) but with 3 substantial features: